← Back to 後漢書

 []

 Commentary [1]: Shiji: Tang as regional lord could wage war.
-He found a four-sided hunt with a prayer to catch everything.
-Tang cried, 'You would take all!'
+Going out he saw in the wild a net spread on four sides; the prayer said: 'From all under Heaven and the four directions, all enter my net.'
+Tang cried, 'You would take all!
 He ordered three sides torn away.'
 Birds might flee left or right; only the willful were caught.'
 The lords marveled that Tang's virtue touched beasts.'
 They all submitted to Tang.'
 Xi is read like xi.

 57